WHO ARE WE?

-You will also be asked to provide equal opportunities information.
+You will also be asked to provide equal opportunities for information.
 This is not mandatory information – if you do not provide it, it will not affect your application.
 This information will not be made available to any staff outside of our recruitment team, including hiring managers, in a way that can identify you.
-Any information you do provide, will be used only to produce and monitor equal opportunities statistics.
+Any information you do provide will be used only to produce and monitor equal opportunities statistics.

 Our hiring managers shortlist applications for interview.
 They will not be provided with your name or contact details or with your equal opportunities information if you have provided it.

 We might ask you to participate in assessment days; complete tests or occupational personality profile questionnaires; and/or to attend an interview – or a combination of these.
 Information will be generated by you and by us.
 For example, you might complete a written test, or we might take interview notes.
 This information is held by Spatial Innovations Limited.

 If you are unsuccessful following assessment for the position you have applied for, we may ask if you would like your details to be retained in our talent pool for a period of six months.
 If you say yes, we would proactively contact you should any further suitable vacancies arise.

 If we make a conditional offer of employment we will ask you for information so that we can carry out pre-employment checks.
 You must successfully complete pre-employment checks to progress to a final offer.
 We are required to confirm the identity of our staff, their right to work in the United Kingdom and seek assurance as to their trustworthiness, integrity and reliability.

 - Proof of your identity – you will be asked to attend our office with original documents, we will take copies.
 For your convenience, this will be done at the interview.